goldfirere/units/README.md

 The _units_ package exports several key modules:

- -  __`Data.Metrology`__
+ -  __`Data.Metrology.Poly`__

     This is the main exported module.
 It exports all the necessary functionality for you to build your own set of units and operate with them.

-All modules implicitly depend on this one.
+ -  __`Data.Metrology`__

+    This re-exports most of the definitions from `Data.Metrology.Poly`, but restricts a few operators to work only with the default LCSU, as this is simpler for new users to `units`.

  -  __`Data.Metrology.Internal`__